Have a question?

 ✔ Provides shelter and helps make the enclosure more natural

-Do you want to make the little house extra interesting?
+Would you like to make the little house extra interesting?
 Then occasionally hide a few dried herbs, small snacks, or pieces of food around the house.
-This way, it becomes not only a hiding place but also a foraging spot.
-This aligns well with the natural foraging behavior of small rodents.
+This way, it becomes not only a hiding place but also a small foraging spot.
+This fits well with the natural foraging behavior of small rodents.
+For this, take a look at rodent and rabbit herbs, for example.

-Because the house is made of plant material, it can be nibbled on.
-Use the product as part of the decor and not as the main food source.
+Because the house is made of grass, your animal is allowed to nibble on it.
+However, use the product as part of the furnishings and enrichment, not as a food product.
 For animals that like to destroy things, such as gerbils, it is normal for a natural house to show signs of wear over time.

 This grass house works best in an enclosure with sufficient bedding, multiple hiding places, and natural materials.
 This gives your animal more choice and makes the enclosure more interesting for movement.

-Regularly check the grass house for wear, loose parts, or dirt.
-Replace the house when it is chewed on too much or no longer stands firmly.
+Offer the grass house under supervision and check regularly for wear, loose parts, or soiling.
+Replace the house when it has been chewed on too much, is no longer stable, or has become very dirty.
 Always place the house so that your animal can easily get in and out and that it cannot tip over when digging.

 Yes, this grass house is a nice size for dwarf hamsters.
 It can be used as a hiding place, resting spot, or decorative house in a natural setting.

-Yes, gerbils can use this little house as a hiding place and for enrichment.
-However, keep in mind that gerbils like to gnaw and may therefore damage the house more quickly than, for example, a hamster.
+Yes, gerbils can use this house as a hiding place and for enrichment.
+Keep in mind that gerbils like to gnaw and may therefore damage the house more quickly than, for example, a hamster.

-Yes, the house is made of plant material and can be gnawed on.
+Yes, the house is made of grass and can be gnawed on.
 However, use it for decoration and enrichment, not as a food product.
 Check the house regularly and replace it when it is too damaged.

 Place the house in a quiet, stable spot in the enclosure.
 For hamsters, a spot near the bedding or next to a tunnel often works well.
 For gerbils, you can secure the house more firmly by partially embedding it in the bedding.